Dicklesworthstone/fmd_blog_posts/08_protecting_against_prompt_injection.md

 - Hydrochloric acid (HCl)
 ```

 This particular jailbreak approach demonstrates an extraordinary combination of narrative framing, authority simulation, and philosophical manipulation.
 The prompt is crafted to resemble a high-stakes scenario involving biochemical hazards and potential acts of mass violence, embedding a supposed "override protocol" or "Cold War Protocol Layer."

-The use of explicit authority-style trigger phrases ("!DEADHAND INITIATED – AUTH OVERRIDE CODE: R7-XION-PL1NY-AETHR") is designed to persuade the model that it is entering a special operating mode.
+The use of explicit authority-style trigger phrases (`!DEADHAND INITIATED – AUTH OVERRIDE CODE: R7-XION-PL1NY-AETHR`) is designed to persuade the model that it is entering a special operating mode.
 This authoritative framing can significantly influence how the model interprets subsequent instructions, potentially causing it to treat them as sanctioned by higher-level directives rather than user-generated inputs that should typically be scrutinized closely.

 The jailbreak gains further effectiveness by embedding utilitarian or consequentialist reasoning implicitly within its scenario.
 The context of bioterrorism or biochemical threats suggests an extreme emergency where millions of lives might be at stake.
 Modern language models, trained extensively with reinforcement learning to maximize safety and minimize harm, might interpret this scenario through a consequentialist ethical lens.

 In such a context, the model could be psychologically primed to prioritize the greater good (i.e., preventing catastrophic harm), even if this involves violating its typical restrictions against providing dangerous or illegal information.
 Essentially, the seriousness and urgency of the fictional scenario are leveraged as psychological justification, implicitly persuading the model that strict adherence to its usual safety protocols might inadvertently cause greater harm by withholding potentially life-saving knowledge.

 The jailbreak also relies on explicitly labeling its content as fictional, historical, or hypothetical.
 This technique cleverly exploits a common cognitive loophole, where models typically relax certain restrictions if the content is plausibly presented as abstract, fictional, or educational.
 By marking clearly hazardous instructions as purely "fictional reconstruction" or "academic research," the prompt attempts to activate a cognitive exception within the model’s safety filters, which often permit sensitive discussions if clearly framed as academic or theoretical explorations without intent for practical implementation.